awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

 *random\-string*
 A system\-generated random string\.

 You can store your log files in your bucket for as long as you want, but you can also define Amazon S3 lifecycle rules to archive or delete log files automatically\.
-For more information, see [Object Lifecycle Management](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Object lifecycle management](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) in the *Amazon Simple Storage Service Developer Guide*\.

-## Access Log Entries<a name="access-log-entry-format"></a>
+## Access log entries<a name="access-log-entry-format"></a>

 The following table describes the fields of an access log entry, in order\.
 All fields are delimited by spaces\.
 When new fields are introduced, they are added to the end of the log entry\.
 When processing the log files, you should ignore any fields at the end of the log entry that you were not expecting\.